ioantsep/comparing-algorithms-streaming-data/README.md

 ## Dataset Information ##
-- The RandomRBF Generator generates a random radial basis function data in form of instance, which have 10 attributes and 2 classes(class1, class2).
+- The RandomRBF Generator generates a random radial basis function data in form of instance, which have 10 numeric attributes and 2 classes(class1, class2).
 The total number of instaneces is 10M per algorithm.

 ![RBF_data](https://github.com/ioantsep/comparing-algorithms-streaming-data/blob/main/images/RBF_data.png)